billwparker/Neuralocity-Chat/data/nlu.md

 - That was a stupid response
 - You suck

+## intent:what_can_you_do
+- What can you do?
+- What can you tell me?
+- What does this chatbot do?
+- What information can you give me?
+- What do you do?
+- How do you work?

 ## intent:medical
 - Want nearest medical location
 - Looking for a doctor